Multi-antenna Interference Management for Coded Caching: General Case Formulation, Algorithm, and Rate Analysis

 \section{General Case Formulation, Algorithm, and Rate Analysis}

-In general, the number of parallel multicast streams to be decoded at each user grows linearly when $K$, $L$, $N$ are increased with the same ratio.
-Extending the fully overlapping approach introduced in \textit{Scenario 2}, the number of rate constraints in the user specific MAC region grows exponentially, i.e., by $2^{(K-1)}-1$ per user if $L\geq N=K$.
+As mentioned in Section~\ref{sec:multicast_bf_cc}, in the multiserver scheme~\cite{Shariatpanahi2017,Shariatpanahi-Caire-Khalaj-TIT18,Shariatpanahi2016}, each user $k$ will have to decode $m_k=\binom{t+L-1}{ t }$ different messages, which grows exponentially when $K$, $L$, $N$ are increased with the same ratio (linearly if $t=KM/N=1$).
+Thus, the total number of rate constraints in the beamformer optimization problem is $(t+L) ( 2^{m_k} - 1 )$.
 For example, the case $L=4$, $K=5$, $N=5$ and $M=1$ would require altogether $ \binom52 =10$ multicast messages and each user should be able to decode 4 multicast messages.
-Thus, the total number of rate constraints would be $K\times (2^{(K-1)}-1) = 5\times 15$ while the number of SINR constraints to be approximated would be $5 \times 4$.
-As an efficient way to reduce the complexity of the problem both at the transmitter and the receivers (with a certain performance loss at high SNR), we may limit the size of user subsets benefiting from multicast messages transmitted in parallel as in \textit{Scenario 3} or limit the overlap among the multicast messages as in \textit{Scenario 4}, reflected in parameters $\alpha$ and $\beta$, respectively, introduced later in this section.
+Thus, the total number of rate constraints would be $ 5\times 15$ while the number of SINR constraints to be approximated would be $5 \times 4$.
+As an efficient way to reduce the complexity of the problem both at the transmitter and the receivers (with a certain performance loss at high SNR), we may limit the size of user subsets benefiting from multicast messages transmitted in parallel as in \textit{Scenario 3} or limit the overlap among the multicast messages as in \textit{Scenario 4}, reflected in parameters $\alpha$ and $\beta$, respectively.

 In the following, the general algorithm for the delivery phase for any set of parameters $K$, $L$, $N$ and $M$ in Algorithm~\ref{Alg_Main} is described.
 Let us first provide a light description of the algorithm.
 Algorithm's inputs contains library contents $W_1,\dots,W_N$, user requests indices $d_1,\dots,d_K$, and the channel gain matrix $\mathbf{H} = [\mathbf{h}_1, \ldots, \mathbf{h}_K]$.
 In addition, the algorithm takes two design parameters $\alpha$ and $\beta$ which should be tuned based on the working $SNR$, and the required complexity of the involved optimization problem.